ZEISS/precise-ui/.github/CONTRIBUTING.md

 Following is a short guide on how to make a valid Pull Request.

 1. Firstly you need a local fork of the the project, so go ahead and press the `fork` button in GitHub.
-This will create a copy of the repository in your own GitHub account and you’ll see a note that it’s been forked underneath the project name: `Forked from ZEISS/precise-ui`.
+This will create a copy of the repository in your own GitHub account and you'll see a note that it's been forked underneath the project name: `Forked from ZEISS/precise-ui`.
    Clone the newly forked repository locally and set up a new remote that points to the original project so that you can grab any changes and bring them into your local copy.